gitlabhq/omnibus-gitlab/doc/development/managing-postgresql-versions.md

 1. After testing that upgrades to the newest version work, confirm that `revert-pg-upgrade` successfully downgrades to the previously used version, including on a Geo secondary standalone tracking database.
 1. If the default PostgreSQL version changes, test GitLab upgrades with external PostgreSQL databases.
 1. Back up and restore.
 If the default PostgreSQL version is changing:

-1. Auto upgrades on a single node install, separate database node, HA cluster
+1. Auto upgrades on a single node install, separate database node, HA cluster.
-2. Auto upgrades where an external PostgreSQL database is being used
+1. Auto upgrades where an external PostgreSQL database is being used.
-3. Geo installs are not auto upgraded
+1. Geo installs are not auto upgraded.

 If the minimally required version is changing:
 1. GitLab upgrade errors out if an old version of Omnibus-managed PostgreSQL is still installed